syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 For the workers, we have set the default amount of workers to be 2 (`available_node_types.ray_worker_default.min_workers`).
 In case that the resources are being over-used, this configuration will auto-scale up to 3 workers (`available_node_types.ray_worker_default.max_workers`).
 To keep costs lower, we used spot instances (`available_node_types.ray_worker_default.node_config.azure_arm_parameters.priority`).

+We also need to set the amount of workers on `max_workers`, which represents the amount of workers that can be spawned (not counting the head node).

 We can adjust the amount of workers Ray will spawn by adjust the `resources` parameter.
 For now we have set this value to be the same as the amount of CPU's available for the given instances.

 #### Configuring file mounts